 The Handicap Parking Enforcement Program was created when Nevada Assembly Bill Seven was introduced in the 1997 Legislature by Assemblyman Mark Manendo.
 The bill, which became law on October 1, 1997, allows local law enforcement agencies to recruit, select, train, and deploy volunteers to write citations for vehicles illegally parked in spaces designated by law for the handicapped.
 The first Handicap Parking Enforcement Patrols started on April 15, 1998.

-In addition to Civic Events the Laughlin Volunteers assist METRO in many different assignments:
+In addition to Civic Events the Laughlin Volunteers assist LVMPD in many different assignments: